loginom/loginom-help-en-omegat/data/processors/func/calc-func/other.md

 **DisplayName(["Name"])**

-* FieldName - name of field, variable or expression
+* FieldName - name of field, variable or expression.

 Function returns the caption (display name) according to the field name, variable or expression.
 If the function is called without arguments, it returns the caption of the current calculated expression.